DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

 - Something to add more tiles to the pallet
-- Add right-clicking to pallet to set default

 - Update Readme for 1.0

 ### For small extensions: